- The open enrollment period for 2022 coverage runs from November 1, 2021, until January 15, 2022.

 When can I enroll in health insurance in Maine?

 Open enrollment for 2022 health plans started November 1, 2021, and will continue through January 15, 2022.
 If you enrolled or made a plan change by December 15, 2021, your new coverage will take effect January 1, 2022.
 Enrollments and plan changes completed between December 16 and January 15 will have coverage effective February 1, 2022.

 As noted above, Maine residents will no longer use HealthCare.gov when selecting plans for 2022.
 CoverME will be the exchange platform for coverage effective in 2022 and future years.

 The open enrollment period in the fall of 2021 will be a great opportunity to take advantage of the extra premium subsidies created by the American Rescue Plan.
 Subsidies are larger and more widely available than they have been in prior years.

 Learn more in our comprehensive guide to open enrollment.

-Which insurers offer coverage in the Maine marketplace?
+Which health insurance carriers offer 2022 coverage in the Maine marketplace?

 - Community Health Options

 All three of the insurance companies have statewide service areas, so Maine’s exchange enrollees can all select from among plans offered by three insurers.

 Average approved rate changes for 2022 amount to a decrease of more than 2%